 The tests can run for a couple of minutes.
 If everything worked fine, you should see something like:

-You can safely ignore deprecation warnings and other DLL messages as long as the tests end without errors.
+You can safely ignore deprecation warnings and other messages (if any), as long as the tests end without errors.

 Congrats, you are now set-up for the Getting started section!

 Install with virtualenv (Linux/Debian)¶

 The installation with virtualenv and pip requires a few more steps than with conda.
 Unless you have a good reason to install by this route, installing with conda is probably what you want to do.

-The instructions below are for Debian / Ubuntu / Mint systems only!
+The instructions below have been tested on Debian / Ubuntu / Mint systems only!

 $ sudo apt-get install build-essential python-pip liblapack-dev gfortran libproj-dev python-setuptools